-The Glenwood Wave is probably the best place to surf in Colorado.
+With the right flows, the Glenwood Wave is a world-class river surf wave.
 It’s an artificial wave that is surfable at basically any flow, but things change significantly based on flow since the flow can vary from around 2,000 cfs to 20,000 cfs.
 Things look a little something like this:

 Under 2,500 CFS- Low, and the most common level from July through April, though things rarely get lower than 1,200 cfs.
 You can get some surfing in but it’s not as high performance as with higher water.

 2,500-5,000 CFS- Low/Medium.
 Things are shaping up a little better and the boat chute surfs better.
 The main feature is wider, more powerful, and holds a better shape.
 Eddy service is still pretty good.
 Water starts spilling over two concrete blocks in center-right around 3,500 cfs.
 3,500 is also prime for the south canyon wave, which is about 3 miles downstream if you want to escape the crowds.